 The first Promise Hub on the planet opened its doors on April 29th 2019 in the Nakivale Refugee Settlement, Uganda.
 This pilot will prove our model, refine our process and help us learn valuable lessons to share with our future Local Impact Teams, who will spread Promise Hubs around the world.

 FACTS ABOUT NAKIVALE

 Nakivale Refugee Settlement was established in 1958 and officially recognized as a refugee settlement in 1960 through the Uganda Gazette General Notice No. 19.
 The settlement is divided into 79 villages with an average of 800 to 1,000 people per village.

 Geographically, Uganda is at the center of the African continent.
-Many of the countries surrounding Uganda are embroiled in conflict or other humanitarian crises, leading refugees from a number of different nations to seek sanctuary within its borders.
-The population in Nakivale is heterogeneous, hosting refugees largely from Burundi, Democratic Republic of Congo, Eritrea, Ethiopia, Rwanda, Somalia, Sudan, and South Sudan.
+Many of the countries surrounding Uganda are embroiled in conflict or and other humanitarian crises, leading residents of these different nations to seek sanctuary within Uganda’s borders.
+The population in Nakivale is heterogeneous, hosting refugees from Burundi, Democratic Republic of Congo, Eritrea, Ethiopia, Rwanda, Somalia, Sudan, and South Sudan.

 OUR PROMISE IS MASSIVE AND IT STARTS HERE